 Depending on the type of story you write, some of the items above might be unusual.
 For instance, if you are working on a Fantasy or Science Fiction story, your world’s specifics will define the breadth of options you have.
 Feel free to add any other specific parameters relevant to creating your primary character.
 In my blog post, Create Fantasy World Names for Characters, I discuss name creating in-depth, so feel free to check it out as well.

 Next, we start to tap into the character’s life.
 We are still not getting too deep into their personality; we are hovering at the surface of their day-to-day life.

 - Special Skills or Abilities

 - Life Philosophy

-Some of the items in here might be later utilized in the story as methods to ground your character.
-So, maybe one of the favorite foods, let’s say hummus, is something that your character would eat at his or her grandparent’s house and is forever linked to a sentiment of peace and calmness.
-This means that some of the items you decide in here won’t stay static on paper as a “just because.”
+Some of the items here might be later utilized in the story to ground your character.
+So, maybe one of the favorite foods, let’s say hummus, is something that your character would eat at their grandparents’ house and is forever linked to a sentiment of peace and calmness.
+This means that some of the items you decide here won’t stay static on paper as a “just because.”

 Character Development – Questionnaire

 This is by far my favorite part.
 You get to ask your character questions.
 To answer them, you, the writer, must put yourself in the shoes of your character.
 You have to become your character and give honest answers.
 This is a great moment to bond with your character.
 Remember that to some extent, you are the puppet master, yes.
 But don’t be too much of that.
 Let your character grow through your answers.